googlefonts/how-to-hint-variable-fonts/README.md

 The two other global tables that are created are the ‘Pre-Program’ and the ‘Font Program’.

 **Pre-Program** (`ctrl + 3`) In every font there are certain conditions that will always apply.
-In a TrueType font these conditions are controlled through code placed in the pre-program, for example at what size Hinting wil be turned on and off globally. _Note: There is minimal editing needed in the pre-program.
+In a TrueType font these conditions are controlled through code placed in the pre-program, for example at what size hinting wil be turned on and off globally. _Note: There is minimal editing needed in the pre-program.
 Changing the size for when hints are enabled and or disabled globally, is the most common edit required._

-**Font Program** (`ctrl + 7`) This table stores functions that can be called from the ‘prep’ or from the glyph’s instructions.
+**Font Program** (`ctrl + 7`) This table stores functions that can be called from the ‘Pre-Program’ or from the glyph’s instructions.
 Functions are used to eliminate repetitive code from being used in multiple glyphs.
 A common example is to control the placement of a diacritic over a base glyph.

 Typically there is no editing done in the font program.
 It is useful to have a look at the comments at the beginning of the most commonly used functions, to gain a better overall understanding of what each function does.